NickHardeman/ofxFBX/README.md

 * Cameras
 * Materials
 * Cached meshes and scenes for faster rendering
+* Poses
+* Individual mesh manipulation
+* Enable and disable rendering of certain assets in the scene

 ### Blender workflow.
 Using Blender 2.63, the FBX exporter is not fully featured and there are known bugs that may be fixed in the future.